-In an age (and season!) where bed head and mermaid waves are encouraged, it's relatively easy to adopt an IDGAF attitude when it comes to styling our hair.
+In an age (and season!) when bedhead and mermaid waves are encouraged, it's relatively easy to adopt an IDGAF attitude when it comes to styling our hair.
 But neglecting your brush or comb for days on end isn't doing your strands any favors, especially if you've been trying to get your hair to grow faster.

 7. Mind Your Shampoo Habits

-This pick from IGK is one of the best I've tried and has helped me limit my washes to only once or twice per week.
-(Depending on what I have going on, of course!)
+This pick from Olaplex is one of the best I've tried and has helped me limit my washes to only once or twice per week (depending on what I have going on, of course).
 Plus, it's equally effective on all hair types.

 8. Snip Less—But More Often

 Holguin tells me that one of the worst pieces of advice he hears regarding hair growth is forgoing your haircuts altogether.
 In his book, you'll actually be doing your length goals more harm than good by ghosting your stylist.

 "It's very important to get your hair cut every three months or so, even if it's just for a light dusting," he iterates.
 Essentially, this keeps your ends in line and will help splits and tears from going rogue and destroying your hair's length potential.